EW-DETR: Evolving World Object Detection via Incremental Low-Rank DEtection TRansformer: Method

 The normalised vector lies on the unit sphere and is thus insensitive to changes in feature magnitude that often come from domain-specific covariate shift in EWOD.
 We then define the classification feature as a convex combination of the original and normalised vectors using a learnable mixing coefficient \(\alpha_{\text{mix}}\):

 and obtain classification logits by:

-In DETR-based detectors, queries matched to real objects empirically develop larger norms than unmatched background queries.
-QNorm-Obj exploits this by passing the scalar norm \(\|\mathbf{h}_i\|_2\) through an objectness head \(f_{\text{obj}}\) followed by temperature scaling:
+In DETR-based detectors, queries matched to real objects empirically develop larger norms than unmatched background queries (see \texttt{Appendix C}).
+QNorm-Obj exploits this by passing the scalar norm \(\|\mathbf{h}_i\|_2\) through an objectness head \(f_{\text{obj}}\) followed by temperature scaling (\(\tau\): temperature, \(\epsilon\): stability constant):

 Since no auxiliary loss is introduced, both the normalised classification features and the objectness MLP are trained implicitly through the standard detection loss.
 Queries matched to ground-truth boxes receive positive gradients on their foreground class and box, encouraging their norms and directions to jointly encode objectness and semantics, while unmatched queries are pushed towards the background.
 As a result, QNorm-Obj remains compatible with DETR-based detectors, adds negligible overhead, and yields features that are substantially more informative for downstream unknown detection.